Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - contrived: artificial and difficult to believe.
 - fritter (something) away: to waste money, time, or an opportunity.
 - turgid: (speech, writing, style, etc.) boring and too serious about its subject matter.
+- eloquent: giving a clear, strong message.
+- reticulated: arranged or having a pattern like a net of lines and squares, or a structure of pipes and wires.
+- sonorous: having a deep, pleasant sound.
+- forestall: to prevent something from happening by acting first.
+- obdurately: in a way that shows that someone is extremely determined to act in particular way and not to change despite what anyone else says.
+(Def 2: in a way that's difficult to deal with or change.)
+-